Skip to content

 Source: Table D1.14.4.
 AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Health Survey 2018–19.

-After adjusting for differences in the age structure between the two populations, Indigenous Australians were 1.5 times as likely as non‑Indigenous Australians to have a disability or restrictive long-term health condition (51% and 34%, respectively) and 2.6 times as likely to have a profound/severe core activity limitation (10% and 4%, respectively) (Table D1.14.3).
+Based on the 2018–19 NATSIHS, after adjusting for differences in the age structure between the two populations, Indigenous Australians were 1.5 times as likely as non‑Indigenous Australians to have disability (51% and 34%, respectively) and 2.6 times as likely to have a profound/severe core activity limitation (10% and 4%, respectively) (Table D1.14.3).

-The rate of having a disability or restrictive long-term health condition for Indigenous Australians increased with age, ranging from 33% of those aged 15–24 to 79% of those aged 65 and over.
-The rate of having a disability or restrictive long-term health condition was significantly higher for Indigenous Australians in all age groups compared with that of non-Indigenous Australians, particularly those aged 25–44 (Table D1.14.3, Figure 1.14.2).
+The rate of having any type of disability for Indigenous Australians increased with age, ranging from 33% of those aged 15–24 to 79% of those aged 65 and over.
+The prevalence of disability was significantly higher for Indigenous Australians in all age groups compared with that of non-Indigenous Australians (Table D1.14.3, Figure 1.14.2).

 Figure 1.14.2: Disability status of people aged 15 and over, by Indigenous status and age, 2018–19

-This bar chart shows that the presence of disability or restrictive long-term health condition was higher for Indigenous than non-Indigenous Australians and rates increased with age for both populations.
+This bar chart shows that, based on self-reported survey data, the presence of disability or restrictive long-term health condition was higher for Indigenous than non-Indigenous Australians and rates generally increased with age for both populations.
 The proportion increased from 33% for Indigenous Australians aged 15-24 to 79% for Indigenous Australians aged 65 and over, while these proportions were 20% and 63% for non-Indigenous Australians, respectively.
-For Indigenous Australians with a profound/severe core activity limitation, the proportion increased from 5% for those aged 15-24 to 18% for those aged 65 and over, and for non-Indigenous Australians these proportions were 2% and 10%, respectively.
+A second bar chart shows that the proportion of Indigenous Australians with a profound/severe core activity limitation increased from 5% for those aged 15-24 and 25-34, to 18% for those aged 65 and over.
+For non-Indigenous Australians, the poroportion with a severe or profound disability was also highest for those aged 65 and over (10%), ranging between 1% and 5% in other age groups.

 Source: Table D1.14.3.
 AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Health Survey 2018–19 and National Health Survey 2017–18.

-This bar chart shows that by jurisdiction, the proportion of Indigenous Australians aged 15 and over reporting a disability/restrictive long-term health condition was lowest in WA (42%) and highest in SA (59%).
-By remoteness, the rate was 47% in Non-remote areas and 45% in Remote areas.
+This bar chart shows that, by jurisdiction, the proportion of Indigenous Australians aged 15 and over reporting a disability/restrictive long-term health condition was lowest in Western Australia (42%) and highest in South Australia (59%).
+By remoteness, the rate was 47% in non-remote areas and 45% in remote areas.
 Nationally, the rate was 46%.

 Source: Table D1.14.2.
 AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Health Survey 2018–19.

-The proportion of Indigenous Australians who needed assistance with a core activity was higher in all age groups when compared with non-Indigenous Australians.
-Rates increased with age for both populations; however, this began earlier for Indigenous Australians (from around age 40) than for non-Indigenous Australians (from around age 60) (Table D1.14.10, Figure 1.14.4).
+While broadly similar patterns by age were seen among non-Indigenous Australians, the proportion of Indigenous Australians who needed assistance with a core activity was higher in all age groups when compared with non-Indigenous Australians.
+The increasing prevalence with age also began earlier for Indigenous Australians (from around age 30) than for non-Indigenous Australians (from around age 40) (Table D1.14.10, Figure 1.14.4).
+The relative difference in rates for Indigenous and non-Indigenous Australians was highest between the ages 35 and 59 (rate ratios between 2.8 and 3.0).

 Social and cultural connections

-A feature article from the 2014–15 National Aboriginal and Torres Strait Islander Social Survey presented findings on the lived experiences of Indigenous Australians who had a disability or long-term restrictive condition.
-Indigenous Australians with a disability experience difference across many areas related to family and community connections, compared with those with no disability.
+A feature article from the 2014–15 NATSISS presented findings on the lived experiences of Indigenous Australians who had disability or a long-term restrictive condition.
+Indigenous Australians with disability experience difference across many areas related to family and community connections, compared with those with no disability.
 Connections to culture, family and the community, along with engagement in cultural activities, are important in reducing isolation and improving access to supportive networks (ABS 2016).

-Of Indigenous Australians who provided unpaid assistance to a person with a disability, long-term illness or problems related to old age, 41% (24,100) were employed, 12% (6,800) were unemployed, and 47% (27,200) were not in the labour force.
-Indigenous Australians providing unpaid assistance were less likely to be in the labour force than those who did not provide unpaid care (53% compared with 57%) (Table D1.14.26).
-From 2011 to 2016, the median weekly income of Indigenous carers providing unpaid assistance to a person with a disability, long-term illness or problems related to old age increased from $359 to $439 (Table D1.14.27).
+In 2021, of Indigenous Australians who provided unpaid assistance to a person with disability, long-term health condition or problems related to ageing, 48% (36,300) were employed, 8.0% (6,000) were unemployed, and 44% (33,800) were not in the labour force.
+Indigenous Australians providing unpaid assistance were slightly less likely to be in the labour force than those who did not provide unpaid care (56% compared with 58%) (Table D1.14.26).
+From 2011 to 2021, the median weekly income of Indigenous carers providing unpaid assistance to a person with disability, long-term illness or problems related to old age increased from $359 to $563 (Table D1.14.27).

 Disability support services